redhat-developer/vscode-yaml/CONTRIBUTING.md

 To obtain and install the latest release from GitHub you can:

 * First download the latest *.vsix file from [GitHub Releases section](https://github.com/redhat-developer/vscode-yaml/releases)
-* Inside of VSCode navigate to the extension tab and click the three elipses (...).
+* Inside of VSCode navigate to the extension tab and click the ellipsis (...).
 * Click install from VSIX and provide the location of the *.vsix that was downloaded

 ### Certificate of Origin